 Anyone who lives, works, belongs to a local club or attends school or university in a participating municipality.

-A journey is a route that starts in one place and ends in another, regardless of the number of stops you make along the way.
+A journey is a route that starts in one place and ends in another, regardless of the number of stops that are made along the way.
+During circular trips, the start and finish can also be the same.

 Your cycle to work is one journey, even if you stop to drop your kid off at daycare or to get something from the bakery along the way or make any minor detours.
 Your cycle home at the end of the day is then another journey – also regardless of the number of stops you make.